wiederkehr/datavis-starterkit/README.md

 - ✅ Vite configuration for loading CSV and TSV files

-### Recipes
+### Components and Recipes

 - ✅ Data loading
 - ✅ Data exporting
-- ✅ SVG exporting
+- 🅾️ SVG exporting
+- 🅾️ Theme toggle with localStorage
 - ✅ Chart component
 - 🅾️ Interface component
-- 🅾️ State management
-- 🅾️ Store state as URL parameter
 - ✅ Custom fonts from Google Fonts
 - ✅ Sticky chart layout
 - 🅾️ Search with autocomplete

+### Stores

+- ✅ Store for width and height of the viewport
+- ✅ Store for media queries
+- 🔄 Store for user interface state
+- 🅾️ Store state as URL parameter

+### Actions

+- ✅ Action for checking if a component is in the viewport

 ## Development